🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • Bailer kit: It's important to have a boat bilge pump, or at the very least, a basic bailer kit with a few handy items included.

-• Desalinator:saltwater desalinator will be necessary if you become stranded and need fresh water.
+• Desalinator:saltwater desalinator is necessary if you become stranded and need fresh water.
 If you're not boating in salt water, then you can opt for a regular outdoor water filter.

 Last but not least, you need a watertight, floating container to store the recommended items listed above.
 In fact, you may want to invest in an all-around boat damage control kit that contains multiple needed items, and then add whatever else you need from there.